Home » Food tips » The Ultimate Guide to The Types of Coffee in Your Morning Cup

 Medium Grinds: Medium grind coffee resembles sand or granulated sugar, as the beans have been ground to a consistency between coarse and fine.
 Medium grinds are versatile and are often used in auto-drip coffee makers, pour over, AeroPress, and other brewing methods.
 The size of the grind allows for a balanced extraction of flavors which will give you a delicious cup of coffee that has a well-rounded flavor profile with moderate strength.

 Coarse Grinds: Reminiscent of coarse sea salt or breadcrumbs, a coarse grind refers to coffee beans that have been ground into larger particles, requiring more exposure to water for extraction.
-It is often used in brewing methods like cold brews, French press, and some drip coffee makers with reusable mesh filters.
+It is often used in brewing methods like cold brews and some drip coffee makers with reusable mesh filters.
+It’s also commonly used to make French press coffee.
 Coarse grinds will give you a smooth, low-acid cup of coffee.

 Wrapping Up